 - 2 tablespoons unsalted butter , melted

-In a medium-sized microwave safe bowl, melt chocolate on medium in 30 seconds intervals, mixing each time, until smooth.
+- In a medium-sized microwave safe bowl, melt chocolate on medium in 30 seconds intervals, mixing each time, until melted and smooth without any lumps.
+Allow to cool.